awshlabs/kdd2019/README.md

 This workshop is divided into multiple modules.
 Module 1 must be completed first.
 You can complete the other modules (Modules 2 and 3) in any order.

 1. Creating a Notebook Instance
-2. Image Classification Using P3
+2. Image Classification Using P3  (Optional)
 3. Object Detection Using P3

 Be patient as you work your way through the notebook-based modules.
 After you run a cell in a notebook, it may take several seconds for the code to show results.
 For the cells that start training jobs, it may take 10 to 30 minutes.